vue-relay/vue-relay/README.md

         isComplete
       }
     `, graphql`
-      # Refetch query to be fetched upon calling `refetch`.
+      # Refetch query to be fetched upon calling 'refetch()'.
       # Notice that we re-use our fragment and the shape of this query matches our fragment spec.
       query TodoItemRefetchQuery($itemID: ID!) {
         item: node(id: $itemID) {